Threads of Hope

 The community has been extremely generous with fabric, sewing supplies, sewing machines, and other donations.

-When desired, a good used sewing machine and sewing basket is given to a sewing student.
+When desired, a good used sewing machine and sewing basket are given to a sewing student.
 They also get to "shop" in the fabric stash.

 The sewing room is always filled with laughter and chatter as clients sew.
 You can’t imagine the feeling when clients proudly show their latest finished product.
 We’ve seen everything from pillowcases, bags, to dresses.
 It’s a "happy" place, and the clients look forward to sewing up more good memories in the coming year.